 All new members are invited to trial scouts for a few weeks before joining, so just turn up on the night and speak with one of the leaders.

-Newsflash!: As of September 2018 this form can now be completed ONLINE at https://www.nsw.scouts.com.au/for-parents/newyouthmember/
+The youth membership application (Y1) form can now be completed ONLINE at https://www.nsw.scouts.com.au/become-a-youth-member/

 Once your child has trialled scouts for a few weeks they can then be invested into scouting.
 The Uniform does not need to be purchased until the get invested.
 Note that they cannot be invested without the uniform.
 The group Scarfe, woggle & cap are supplied by the group.